Resolving Warnings on the System Health Status Page

-To test the PHP session.save_path specified in your php.ini configuration is writeable, WHMCS performs a simple check using the PHP is_writable function.
+To test the PHP session.save_path specified in your php.ini configuration is writable, WHMCS performs a simple check using the PHP is_writable function.

-Encountering this error indicates that the is_writable funciton cannot write to the specified session.save_apth location.
+Encountering this error indicates that the is_writable function cannot write to the specified session.save_path location.
 The path could be invalid, the destination full, or myriad other causes.

-Please work with your server admin/hosting provider to make the path writeable by PHP, or change the path to one which is writeable.
+Please work with your server admin/hosting provider to make the path writable by PHP, or change the path to one which is writable.

 At the time of writing, the System Health Status page checks for the following minimum versions: